Skip to main content

 MSc Environmental Hazards & Risk

-Our postgraduate courses share an interdisciplinary foundation in risk and vulnerability.
-Our different degree programmes deepen students’ understanding of the risks emerging from anthropogenic climate change, hazards and political responses to disruption.
+The taught postgraduate courses on the Risk route share an interdisciplinary foundation in risk and vulnerability.
+Our different MSc courses on this route deepen students’ understanding of the risks emerging from anthropogenic climate change, hazards and political responses to disruption.

 Taking a natural sciences approach, you will develop an in-depth knowledge of these global environmental hazards, and consider the extent of their physical and social impact on society, the consequences for social vulnerability and for resilience.
 The course is likely to appeal to those with a background in natural sciences or engineering.

-This pathway provides specialised scientific training in environmental hazards.
+The MSc Environmental Hazards and Risk provides students with specialised scientific training in environmental hazards.
 Students will receive theoretical and practical training for understanding, quantifying and/or critically evaluating environmental hazards and the relationship of these with issues of vulnerability and resilience.

 Learn more and apply